keith-lowry/BSODcode/README.md

 # BSODcode
-My C# scripts for the BSOD Unity Game
+My C# scripts for the BSOD Unity Game.
+I designed and implemented the platforming level and its accompanying C# scripts.

 Game can be found here: https://shufflesninja.itch.io/bsod